dymmond/edgy/docs/reference-foreignkey.md

 when it comes to **insert** records in the database.

 This object **does not create** any foreign key in the database for you, mostly because this type literally does not exist.
-Instead if some sort of a mapper that can coexist inside your [model][models] declaration and help you with some automated tasks.
+Instead is some sort of a mapper that can coexist inside your [model][models] declaration and help you with some automated tasks.

 !!!
 Warning